liukai/Sorted-List/README.md

 SortedList
 ----------------
-SortedList is a facade that combines both advantage of hash table and
+SortedList is a facade that combines both advantage of hash table and skip list.
+But the sorted list doesn't implement any mechanism to ensure the concurrency between hash table(storing sets) and skip list(indexing the scores).
+So it is possible that the set has update itself but the skip list is still keeping the out-of-date information(for a short time).

 How to run the program
 =========================